DriveFS Sleuth — Your Ultimate Google Drive File Stream Investigator!

 The metadata_sqlite_db assigns an internal ID to each item and calls it stable_id which works as a PK for multiple tables for relationships, for example, the items table which serves as the central repository listing all the items.
 It also tracks the URL ID of the item in the id column, like what is shown in the below screenshot.

 Within the items database, the trashed column is designated to store a value of 1 if the item is deleted and resides in the Trash; otherwise, it is set to 0.
 Similarly, the is_owner column distinguishes items owned by the user with a value of 1, while items shared with the user are marked with 0.
 In the case of folders, the is_folder attribute is set to 1, and 0 otherwise.
-Contrary to its name, the shared_with_me_date field indicates the item’s shared status, taking on a value of 1 if the item is shared with the user, and 0 otherwise.
+The shared_with_me_date field contains an epoch timestamp of the sharing date, and 0 otherwise.
 If the is_owner is set to 0 and the shared_with_me_date is set to 0 then the corresponding item was shared with the user then the share was stopped.

 In addition to the known mime types, Google maintains its own list of mime types, utilizing them to distinguish various item types.
 Google Drive File Stream records the item’s mime type in the mime_type column within the items database.